Learn How to Optimize your Amazon Seller Storefront

 This article will discuss how to optimize your Amazon storefront in order to maximize your sales and conversions rates.

-If you have never created an Amazon storefront, this article will show you how.
+If you’ve never created an Amazon storefront, this article will show you how.
 If you currently have one and want tips to further optimize your storefront, this article is also for you!
-If you're interested in learning more about the best practices for optimizing product listings on Amazon, you can check out this article.
+If you’re interested in learning more about the best practices for optimizing product listings on Amazon, you can check out this article.

 We’ll also take a look at some storefronts that have been well-optimized already, so you can see what works, and what doesn’t.

 Read on to discover the best practices, tips, and techniques for making the most out of Amazon’s storefront feature.

 - Downsides of using an Amazon Storefront

 - How to set up your Amazon Storefront

 - Best practices to optimize your Amazon Storefront